The Best Golf Clubs for Seniors

 Permission given by PXG

-If you’re a mid to low-handicap player, those Cleveland irons probably don’t fit your needs, but there are plenty of great options for seniors in the players iron category.
-We really like the new PXG 0311 GEN7 P irons.
+If you’re a mid to low-handicap player, those Cleveland irons probably don’t fit your needs.
+Players irons are probably a better fit for you, and there are plenty of great options for seniors.
+We like the new PXG 0311 GEN7 P irons.

-We don’t normally get overly excited about distance from irons – distance control is the name of the game here, not max distance – but if you’ve lost a few yards over the years, you can regain them with these irons, which are PXG’s first to reach the USGA’s limit on coefficient of restitution (COR, also referred to as trampoline effect), which all boils down to distance.
+If you’ve lost a few yards over the years, you can regain them with these irons.
+The 0311 GEN7 P are PXG’s first irons to reach the USGA’s limit on coefficient of restitution (COR, also referred to as the trampoline effect).
+That means more distance.

 Meanwhile, the lofts are neutral, so you won’t struggle to get the ball in the air in pursuit of that distance.